PGWelch/speedregions/docs-pandoc.md

 1. **UncompiledSpeedRules**.
 A JSON text file containing the speed rules and GeoJSON feature collection.
 1. **CompiledSpeedRules**.
 A JSON text file containing the speed rules and the built spatial tree.
 1. **FeatureCollection**.
-A GeoJSON file containing a single feature collection.
+A GeoJSON text file containing a single feature collection.
 1. **CompiledTree**.
 A JSON text file the containing built spatial tree.

-You can use the command line tools to build the *CompiledTree* from a *FeatureCollection*.
+You can use the command line tools to build the *CompiledTree* file from a *FeatureCollection* file.
-You build this once and then place it into a *CompiledSpeedRules* file.
+You build this tree once and then place it into a *CompiledSpeedRules* file.
-YOu then tweak the speed rules in the *CompiledSpeedRules* as you like, without rebuilding the tree again.
+You then tweak the speed rules in the *CompiledSpeedRules* as you like, without rebuilding the tree again.

 This is an example *CompiledSpeedRules* file: